Get insider access

 See our review

-2. Best Mid-Range Ergonomic Keyboard
+2. Best Budget Ergonomic Keyboard

 The Logitech Wave Keys is our recommendation if you're looking for a mid-range ergonomic keyboard.
 It has a much smaller footprint on your desk than the other options on this list but includes all the same keys as a full-size keyboard like the Logitech ERGO K860 above.
 It has a curved key layout that tents upwards slightly towards the middle.
-This overall design isn't as radical as a truly split key cluster layout like the ERGO K860 above.
+This overall design isn't as radical as a truly split key cluster layout like the ERGO K860.
 Still, it comes close to offering a similarly neutral typing posture and does a good job of limiting how steeply you need to angle your wrists while typing.

 See our review

-3. Best Budget Ergonomic Keyboard
+3. Best Ergonomic Keyboard For Gaming

 See our review

-4. Best Ergonomic Keyboard For Enthusiasts
+4. Best Enthusiast Ergonomic Keyboard

-If you're an ergonomics guru looking for a keyboard you can fine-tune to best suit your body, we recommend the MoErgo Glove80, the best split keyboard and the best for enthusiasts we've tested.
-This mechanical unit is fully wireless with two halves that you can connect via Bluetooth and pair with up to four devices simultaneously.
+This fully wireless keyboard has two halves that you can connect via Bluetooth and pair with up to four devices simultaneously.
 Each side also has dedicated thumb clusters, a detachable wrist rest, and a concave key well with a columnar key layout.
 Overall, this design aims to minimize the distance your fingers need to travel while typing, which can reduce the overall strain and fatigue you experience while typing.
 You can also tent both halves of this keyboard between 10 and 30 degrees to reduce forearm pronation.

 See our review